linroger/Wealth-of-Nations/HBR Notes/Oaktree and the Restructuring of CIT Group.md

 ---
 Owner: RRoger Lin
+aliases:
+- Example_Alias_Oaktree and the Restructuring of CIT Group
+- Alias_126_Oaktree and the Restructuring of CIT Group.md
+- Restructuring
 tags:
 - Case-Studies
-aliases:
+- tag_example
-  - Restructuring
+- example_tag
 title: Oaktree and the Restructuring of CIT Group
 ---

 [[HBR Case Study- Oaktree]]